artalar/proposal-record-tuple/Deep-Spread.md

 property definition syntax can be introduced for records, which allows the user to "copy" records and update deeply nested properties within them without cumbersome syntax.

-These examples demonstrate a possible syntax for deep property definitions on records.
+These examples demonstrate a possible syntax for deep property definitions.

+## Records

 ```js
 const one = #{